allo-media/tech-blog/_posts/2018-10-02-release-of-text2num-1.md

 That's why we decided to add a transformation pass to our speech-to-text engine in order to convert all spoken numbers into their digit spelling.

 Here at Allo-Media, we are fond of Open Source Software.
 So we first looked at the state of the art of python libraries for parsing words into numbers.
-There were some for the english language, but we didn't find any for the french language.
-Therefore, we decided to build our own and contribute it back to the community.
+There were some for the english language, but we didn't find any for french.
+Therefore, we decided to build our own library and contribute it back to the community.

 Here are two samples of what you can expect from it: